-Every racer needs a grade so that they ride among other racers of similar abilities.
+Every racer needs a grade so that can race with riders of similar abilities.
 That’s the best way to ride safely and avoid trouble.

-You may need three different gradings: a club grade, an open grade for road races and perhaps an open grading for track.
-Let’s deal with the club grading first.
+You may need three different gradings: a club grade, an open grade for road races and perhaps an open grading for track races.

 Lifecycle Club Criterium Grading

-This is only relevant for club racing, like club criteriums.
-Every racer at club events, regardless of which club they belong to, needs to be assigned a club grade by the host club.
-That’s the only grade they are permitted to race in at that club’s events – including restricted open events.
+This is only relevant for Lifecycle club races, such as our regular criteriums.
+To race at our club races you need a Lifecycle grading, regardless of which club you belong to.
 It’s not unusual for riders to have different grades at different clubs.
 The club handicapper is familiar with the skills and experience of riders within each grade and will sort you accordingly.
 It’s not just about your abilities but about the other racers in that grade.